Zach Thomas: Professional career

-Thomas attended the NFL Scouting Combine in Indianapolis, but had a performance that was described as lousy and included a 28.5" vertical jump.
+Thomas attended the NFL Scouting Combine in Indianapolis, Indiana but had a performance which was described as lousy including a 28.5" vertical jump.
 Miami Dolphins' special-teams coordinator, Mike Westhoff, was sent to Texas by the Dolphins to meet with Thomas and scout him for their special-teams unit.
 Thomas was considered to be too small and not fast or athletic enough to play at the professional level according to scouts and draft experts.